rcarmo/azure-k3s-cluster/README.md

 The template defaults to deploying B-Series VMs (`B1ls`) with the smallest possible managed disk size (S4, 32GB).
 It also deploys (and mounts) an Azure File Share on all machines with (very) permissive access at `/srv`, which makes it quite easy to run stateful services.

-The key aspect of this template is that _you can add and remove agents at will_ simply by resizing the VM scaleset - the cluster comes with a few (very simple) helper scripts that allow nodes to join and leave the cluster as they are created/destroyed, and the `k3s` scheduler will redeploy pods as needed.
+The key aspect of this template is that _you can add and remove agents at will_ simply by resizing the VM scaleset, which is very handy when running the node pool as spot instances - the cluster comes with a few (very simple) helper scripts that allow nodes to join and leave the cluster as they are created/destroyed, and the `k3s` scheduler will redeploy pods as needed.

 ## Why